texworld/betterbib/README.md

 $ betterbib in.bib out.bib
 ```

-At the moment, the only BetterBib backend is the
+At the moment, the only BetterBib back-end is the
 [MathSciNet](http://www.ams.org/mathscinet/) service, so you'll have to be in a
 university network for it to work.